bigomics/omicsplayground/README.md

 ## Run from source code

 1. Download or clone this repository.
-2. Be sure you have installed all necessary R packges by running the file `requirements.R` and `requirements2.R`
+2. Be sure you have installed all necessary R packges by running the file `requirements.R` and `requirements2.R`.
+3. In the `scripts` folder, run `run-all.R` to build the datasets.
-3. Change into the `shiny` folder and run `R -e "rmarkdown::run()"`
+4. Change into the `shiny` folder and run `R -e "rmarkdown::run()"`.

 ## Run using the Docker file

-Pull the docker image (warning: about 4Gb!) using the command `docker pull bigomics/playground`.
+Pull the docker image (about 5Gb!) using the command `docker pull bigomics/playground`.
 Then run the docker with `docker run --rm -p 80:3838 bigomics/playground`.
 Then open `localhost` in your browser.